theredhead/ImageBase64/README.md

 # ImageBase64
 Drag 'n drop mac tool to base64 encode images

-This is a very simple UI that allows web develooers to encode images as code that can be copied/pasted into source files.
+This is a very simple UI that allows web developers to encode images as code that can be copied/pasted into source files.